knylbyte/iptv-org-epg/README.md

   -x, --proxy <url>             Use the specified proxy (example: "socks5://username:password@127.0.0.1:1234") --days <days>                 Number of days for which the program will be loaded (defaults to the value from the site config)
-  --maxConnections <number>     Number of concurrent requests (default: 1) --gzip                        Specifies whether or not to create a compressed version of the guide (default: false) --curl                        Display each request as CURL (default: false)
+  --maxConnections <number>     Number of concurrent requests (default: 1) --fillGaps                    Fill schedule gaps with a dummy program (default: false) --gzip                        Specifies whether or not to create a compressed version of the guide (default: false) --curl                        Display each request as CURL (default: false)
 ```